BrainStormYourWayIn/sierra/README.md

 ## Upgrade

-Use `pip install --upgrade sierra` to upgrade the library
+Use to upgrade the library:

+    pip install --upgrade sierra

 ________________________________